-- 9) As representatives of one of the powers of the state, judges should have a corresponding remuneration (and material privileges in addition to it) as the representatives of the other powers of state. - 10) Judges of the Supreme Courts should have at least the same remunerations as Ministers (or MPs). - 11) Judges of the Appellate Courts should have at least the same remuneration as MPs (or highest position in the administration). - 12) In order to make the profession of judge attractive to the best of the best, the income of judges appointed from the ranks of experienced legal professionals should be in a reasonably relationship with the income of their colleagues in their previous profession. - 13) Awareness is necessary that also during the process of selection and initial training candidates need to have adequate attractive income. - 14) Restrictions on the possibility of additional income, which the law provides for judges in the interests of independence and impartiality, should be taken into account when determining judges' remuneration. - 15) The scheme of remuneration within the judiciary may consider the duration of experience in the judiciary.
-If there is different remuneration assigned to different posts within the judiciary the level of the court should be taken into account in a reasonable way balancing the different but equally important tasks of all instances, which together provide the guarantees of a well-functioning justice system. - 16) There should not be a different remuneration of judges from different courts of the same level, nor a different level of pension after retirement.
+- 9) As representatives of one of the powers of the state, judges should have a corresponding remuneration (and material privileges in addition to it) as the representatives of the other powers of state. - 10) Judges of the Supreme Courts should have at least the same remunerations (including extra material privileges) as Ministers/MPs. - 11) In accordance with the responsibilities assumed, the system of remuneration for judges should be comparable to those of the legislative and executive branches of government.
+Judges should have at least the same remunerations (including extra material privileges) as those of members of parliament and comparable high positions in the executive branch of the state. - 12) In order to make the profession of judge attractive to the best of the best, the income of judges appointed from the ranks of experienced legal professionals should be in a reasonably relationship with the income of their colleagues in their previous profession. - 13) Awareness is necessary that also during the process of selection and initial training candidates need to have adequate attractive income. - 14) Restrictions on the possibility of additional income, which the law provides for judges in the interests of independence and impartiality, should be taken into account when determining judges' remuneration. - 15) The scheme of remuneration within the judiciary may consider the duration of experience in the judiciary.
+If there is different remuneration assigned to different posts within the judiciary the level of the court should be taken into account in a reasonable way balancing the different but equally important tasks of all instances, which together provide the guarantees of a well-functioning justice system.

-- 17) Judges should have at least the same income as prosecutors of the same level. - 18) After retirement other professional activity should be allowed after a cooling off period, which intends to avoid the impression there might previously have been a lack of independence or impartiality.
+- 16) There should not be a different remuneration of judges from different courts of the same level, nor a different level of pension after retirement. - 17) Judges should have at least the same income as prosecutors of the same level. - 18) After retirement other professional activity should be allowed after a cooling off period, which intends to avoid the impression there might previously have been a lack of independence or impartiality.